-RECOGNISE AND MANAGE RISK
+PRINCIPLE 7: RECOGNISE AND MANAGE RISK

-7.1 Risk oversight and management and internal control
+7.1 Risk Oversight and Management and Internal Control

 The entire Board is responsible for monitoring and reviewing the corporate policies for identifying and managing relevant risks associated with the business of the Company, and the adequacy of the Company's practices and procedures in implementing those policies.
-This involves monitoring and reviewing:
+As such, the Board does not have a Risk Committee and the whole Board is involved in monitoring and reviewing:

-- The Company's policies regarding risk oversight and risk management; - The appropriateness of the risk management and internal control systems adopted by the Company; and - The Company's continuing processes for: - The identification of material workplace health and safety, financial, legal, and operational risks associated with the conduct of the business of the Company; - The maintenance of appropriate internal control systems designed to manage key risk areas; - o Assessing the above matters in conjunction with management and the external auditors; and - Monitoring and reporting against compliance with the risk management policies.
+- The Company's policies regarding risk oversight and risk management; - The appropriateness of the risk management and internal control systems adopted by the Company; and - The Company's continuing processes for: - The identification of material workplace health and safety, financial, legal, and operational risks associated with the conduct of the business of the Company; - o The maintenance of appropriate internal control systems designed to manage key risk areas; - o Assessing the above matters in conjunction with management and the external auditors; and - Monitoring and reporting against compliance with the risk management policies.